GiaPol/GiaPol/README.md

 ### 🚀 Featured Projects

 * **[SINTONIA](https://github.com/gianfrancobarba/SINTONIA.git)** - SINTONIA is a proactive mental health ecosystem built with NestJS, React, and PostgreSQL.
-It employs a dynamic triage algorithm to prioritize patient care, utilizing a mobile app for continuous monitoring and a web dashboard for real-time specialist intervention.
+It employs a dynamic triage algorithm to prioritise patient care, utilising a mobile app for continuous monitoring and a web dashboard for real-time specialist intervention.
 * **[KickProphet](https://github.com/aleds25/KickProphet)** - KickProphet is a Machine Learning tool designed to predict the success probability of Kickstarter campaigns before they launch.
-Powered by an optimized LightGBM + XGBoost ensemble and advanced NLP, it analyzes project descriptions and metadata to generate a precise "feasibility score" (Success/Fail probability).
+Powered by an optimised LightGBM + XGBoost ensemble and advanced NLP, it analyses project descriptions and metadata to generate a precise "feasibility score" (Success/Fail probability).
 * **[Tree-Time](https://github.com/AntonioWalter/Tree-Time.git)** - Tree-Time is a sustainable e-commerce platform engineered using Java EE and MySQL to master the fundamentals of web architecture.
 By implementing complete B2C/B2B workflows, session management, and a dynamic tracking dashboard without frameworks, this project demonstrates a deep understanding of core backend logic and relational database design.

 ---